We do not accept paper applications. Please apply online.

 Can I get the application fee waived?

 The University at Albany is unable to acknowledge receipt or begin processing of graduate applications submitted without the required fee.
-Admitted and registered students funded by the University's GTOP program may request to have their fee reimbursed, but the fee is still required at point of application.
-Information regarding the GTOP program can be found here.
+Admitted and registered students funded by the University's GOP program may request to have their fee reimbursed, but the fee is still required at point of application.
+Information regarding the GOP program can be found here.

 How can I check my application status (including if it is complete)?